-(Also relevant: 5 Easy Ways to Cope with Career-Induced Stress.)
+(Also relevant: 5 Easy Ways to Cope with Career-Induced Stress and 15 Proven Ways to Destress When it Feels Like the World is Ending.)

 1. Listen to Mozart, Beethoven, or video game music.